solita/sv-security-scans-02/2023-02-26-venture-not-all-eggs.md

 You may ask a question: why using bitwise *XOR*, we may simply chop our 256-bit Secret in two 128-bit halves, the beginning, and the end.
-If one of those get lost, it reveals 128 bits of your Secret and its strength remains 128 bits, which is enough for brute-force attacks by ordinary computers, but not enough against the emerging quantum computers.
-Our XOR split scheme has 256-bit strength, enough against any quantum computers.
+If one of those get lost, it reveals 128 bits of your Secret and its strength remains 128 bits, which is probably enough against brute-force attacks by ordinary computers, but not enough against the emerging quantum computers.
+Our *XOR* split scheme has 256-bit strength, enough against any quantum computers.

-## 2. How to Benefit From Secret Split?
+## 2. How to Benefit From A Secret Split?

-On the practical side, if you place *Part<sub>1</sub>* in AWS and *Part<sub>2</sub>* in Azure, none of the clouds would learn your original Secret encryption key, but you may use *Secret = Part<sub>1</sub> XOR Part<sub>2</sub>* to encrypt your data in either/both of the clouds.
+On the practical side, if you place *Part<sub>1</sub>* in AWS and *Part<sub>2</sub>* in Azure, none of the clouds would learn your original *Secret* encryption key, but you may use *Secret = Part<sub>1</sub> XOR Part<sub>2</sub>* to encrypt your data in either/both of the clouds.
 However, you should keep in mind the